CAMELLIA: A Phase I dose escalation trial of the Humanized Anti-CD47 Monoclonal Antibody Hu5F9-G4 in Haematological Malignancies

 EudraCT number: 2015-000720-29

-Design: A multi-centre, non-randomized, Phase I, escalating dose titration cohort study of the CD47 blocking antibody Hu5F9-G4 in patients with relapsed or refractory acute myeloid leukaemia.
+Design: A multi-centre, non-randomized, Phase I, escalating dose titration cohort study of the CD47 blocking antibody Hu5F9-G4 in patients with relapsed or refractory acute myeloid leukaemia or Myelodysplastic Syndrome (MDS).
 The study has 2 parts: A dose titration schedule escalation phase (Part A) and a Maintenance phase (Part B).

 Treatment: Hu5F9-G4; an anti-human CD47 monoclonal antibody will be administered intravenously once or twice a week.
 The trial is of a dose escalation design.
-Patients who respond to the first 4 weeks of treatment will have the option of continuing treatment for a further 48 weeks i.e. up to 1 year in total.
+Patients who respond to the first 4 weeks of treatment will have the option of continuing treatment for a further 48 weeks in the first instance and may then be able to continue on treatment for longer (up to 52 weeks after the last patient is recruited), if treatment benefit is still being seen.

 - Recruitment start date: 16Nov2015